sackramento/savant-button/README.md

 - Enable Developer Mode (toggle in the top right corner).
 - Click "Load unpacked" and select the folder where you cloned or unzipped the extension.

+For Edge users, [here](https://microsoftedge.microsoft.com/addons/detail/baseball-savant-button/ccgafliooikiccijabcioinhlcelnpeb) is a direct link to the extension.

 The extension should now be active.
 Look for the 📊 buttons next to player names.

 ## 🦊 Installation Guide for Firefox